reinhart1010/nix/docs/en/common/ansiweather.md

 ---
 # ansiweather

-A shell script for displaying the current weather conditions in your terminal.
+Display the current weather conditions in your terminal.
 More information: <https://github.com/fcambus/ansiweather>.

 - Display a [f]orecast using metric [u]nits for the next seven days for a specific [l]ocation: